zigbee-alliance/distributed-compliance-ledger/README.md

 Some of the modules are being refactored against [transactions.md](docs/transactions.md) and may look a bit different than specified below.

+### Keys

+The set of commands that allows you to manage your local keystore.

+Commands:
+- `zblcli keys add <key name>` - Derive a new private key and encrypt to disk.
+You will be prompted to enter encryption passphrase.
+This passphrase will be requested each time you send write requests on the ledger using this key.

+  Example: `zblcli keys add jack`

+- `zblcli keys add <key name> --recover` - Recover existing key using seed instead of creating a new one.
+You will be prompted to enter encryption passphrase and seed.

+  Example: `zblcli keys add jack --recover`

+- `zblcli keys list` - Get a list of all public keys stored by this key manager.

+  Example: `zblcli keys list`

+- `zblcli keys show <key name>` - Get details for key.

+  Example: `zblcli keys show jack`

 ### PKI

 Proposed Certificate type: